djackreuter/shellcode-encryption/README.md

 # shellcode-encryption

-Python scripts to encrypt shellcode.
+Python scripts to encrypt shellcode and obfuscate strings.

 ## AES
 ```